Because they are our future.

 Advocacy: We inspire youth to be an active voice for communities around the world who lack access to safe, well-timed and effective surgery.

 Education: We instill the value of teaching and learning to promote social responsibility through exposure to authentic experiences, diverse communities and global health care.

 We’re here and ready to support your Operation Smile endeavors!

 If you live in the United States, please check out the map below to see which Student Programs staff member represents your state.

-If you live outside of the United States or LAC, reach out to our international manager Carlos Verón.
-His information is below as well!
+If you live outside of the United States and LAC, reach out to Carlos Verón, our international manager.

 Christabelle is from Virginia Beach.
 Her favorite animal is a moose, and her favorite class in school was gym.
 The mission experience that sticks out most in her mind was “hanging in the Philippines while both of my students ate balut (duck embryo).”
 And her favorite thing about working for Operation Smile Student Programs is the students!